 - Events held by partners, sponsored associations, etc.

 If your company attends a trade show every June, you have all kinds of content options in the months before, during, and after.
 Write a preview article about what to expect, why you’re attending, and where to find you at the event.
 Post live social content during the event, even just a single photo on each channel.
 Wrap up with a review about show highlights and what you learned.

 Social media holidays are fun, and a delightful brand storytelling opportunity.
 Maybe your whole staff builds their own tasty creations in the lunchroom on #NationalIceCreamDay.
 Take photos and ask your social media audience to comment with their favourites.
 It could become an annual tradition – and one less piece of content for you to ideate next year!

-How to plan content, step 4: tag your topics
+How to plan content, step 4: think up topics

 This is the stage where many a small business content plan will fall apart.
 WHAT DO YOU WRITE ABOUT?!

 If you’re a brand new business, a new marketer at a small business, or (like me) you’ve been writing content for so long that you’ve burnt out on every topic you can imagine… you’re not alone.
 It’s common to hit a content wall after anywhere from three months to two years after launching a new website.